Goodby Cannon Beach, Hello Florence, OR!

 And the climb over the dune to get to the beach is not for the faint of heart.
 The sand is extremely soft, and we felt like we were slogging uphill through thick mud with 50 pound weights on each leg.
-We only climbed for about 2 mintues, but by the time we reached the top of the dune we were spent.
+By the time we reached the top we were spent.

 If you have any physical problems or disabilities you probably aren’t going to be able to climb over the dunes.
 I don’t know if you can access the beach without going over the dunes – check with the park office to find out.